 The goal of security review in the OpenStack community is to identify weaknesses in design or implementation of OpenStack projects.
 While rare, these weaknesses could potentially have catastrophic effects on the security of an OpenStack deployment, and therefore work should be undertaken to minimize the likelihood of these defects in released projects.
-The OpenStack Security Project asserts that once a security review of a project has been completed, the following are known and documented:
+Over the course of a security review, the following should be known and documented:

 All entry points into a system